ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 ### State

-Read only property of type `SPWF04SxWiFiState` that reflects the current state of the Wi-Fi module.
+Read only property of type `SPWF04SxWiFiState` that reflects the current state of the WiFi module.
 For example:

 `if (wifi.State == SPWF04SxWiFiState.HardwareFailure) Debug.WriteLine("Hardware Failure");`